Michael Bloomberg announces he won't run for president in 2020

 Bloomberg's decision not to run was first reported by The New York Times.

-Though he holds liberal views on gun control and climate change, his view of Wall Street as well as his support for "stop and frisk" as mayor may have proven difficult to overcome among an increasingly liberal field of candidates.
+Though he holds liberal views on gun control and climate change, his view of Wall Street as well as his support for the police practice of "stop and frisk" as mayor may have proved difficult to overcome among an increasingly liberal field of candidates.